Heritable Jurisdictions (Scotland) Act 1746

 The Heritable Jurisdictions (Scotland) Act 1746 (20 Geo.
-II c.
-43) was an Act of Parliament passed in the aftermath of the Jacobite rising of 1745 abolishing judicial rights held by Scots heritors.
+2. c.
+43) or the Sheriffs Act 1747 is an act of the Parliament of Great Britain passed in the aftermath of the Jacobite rising of 1745 abolishing judicial rights held by Scots heritors.
 These were a significant source of power, especially for clan chiefs since it gave them a large measure of control over their tenants.
+As of 2025, the act is partly force in Scotland.